dvhdr/launchpad-pro/README.md

 2. Install [Vagrant](https://www.vagrantup.com/)
 3. Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 4. Open a command prompt, and navigate to the project directory
 5. Type `vagrant up`, hit enter and grab a beverage of your choice.
-It's building a lovely fresh development machine just for you!
+Maybe two - it is building a lovely fresh development machine just for you!

+Note that it does take quite a while to download everything.
+If you have a poor internet connection, ummm, find a better one :)

 # Building
 Once your new "box" is up and running, you can build the app in one of two ways.
 In the spirit of experimentation, we've created a full Eclipse development environment for you to use.
 However, you might prefer to do things on the command line.